 If there has been a power cut, switch off and unplug any expensive electrical items such as your laptop, TV and smart devices – this will prevent them getting damaged when the power returns.
 If you need to use candles for light, never leave them unattended.

 You might be able to claim compensation for power cuts.
 Whether you can claim will depend on:

 - how long the power was cut for

 For more information on claiming compensation see citizens advice.

 If you have not paid your electricity bill, it’s possible that your supplier may have disconnected your energy supply.
 However, this should only be a last resort for your supplier, and you should always be given plenty of warning.
 There are steps you can take if you are having problems paying your bills.
 You should contact your supplier as soon as possible to discuss the options you might have or speak to a Shelter Cymru debt adviser.

 Your landlord may be guilty of harassment if s/he removes or restricts your access to essential services such as gas, electricity or water, or fails to pay the bills so that these services are cut off.
 Harassment by a landlord is a serious criminal offence.
 You may be able to get help from the council’s tenancy relations officer, or take your landlord to court.

-If you are in this situation, contact an adviser who can help you
+If you are in this situation you should get advice.

 Making a complaint about an energy supplier